tyon1/Tyon_testnet/README.md

 Welcome to the **Tyon Testnet** — a modular, auditable sandbox for staging FRE document serialization, metadata stamping, and trust-first protocol flows.

 > “Break it.
 Rebuild it.
-Trust it.” — Byte
+Trust it.”

 ---